 The earliest house on present day Molesworth Street is allegedly that dated "1736" which now forms part of Buswell's Hotel on the corner of Kildare Street.
 However, other sources suggest three and four storey houses built as early as 1727.
 On Charles Brooking's map of 1728, the street itself remains unnamed but some form of development does appear to be underway.
 (14) This may have been the mansion allegedly built in 1728 for the Hon.
 Henry Hamilton, third son of Gustavus Hamilton, 1st Viscount Boyne.
 (15) The Georgian Society describes this as "a large house, 79 feet in front, of which the exact position cannot now be determined".
 The Society also holds that No. 20 was built as early as 1730 by Ralph Spring.
 (16)

 In 1731, Viscount Molesworth leased two building plots on the Western end to Thomas Quin, an apothecary who served as Lord Mayor of Dublin in 1697.
 Quin built a large mansion, 68 feet in front, which he subsequently sold to William Palliser of Rathfarnham House, son of William Palliser (1644 - 1727), Archbishop of Cashel.
 Palliser sub-let the redbrick mansion to the 2nd Earl of Kerry soon afterwards.
-In 1767, the 3rd Earl of Kerry purchased the house and renamed it Kerry House.
-In 1768 the house was sold to "the great [agricultural] improver" Anthony Foster (1705 - 1779) of Dunleer, County Louth.
+(16a) In 1768 the house was sold to "the great [agricultural] improver" Anthony Foster (1705 - 1779) of Dunleer, County Louth.
 (17) His son, John Foster (1740 - 1828), was one of the most eminent statesmen in Ireland during the reign of George III and a cousin of the McClintocks of Drumcar.
 He was the last Speaker of the Irish House of Commons prior to its closure in 1800 with the Act of Union, an act he strongly opposed.
 (18) In 1821 he was created Baron Oriel of Collon, County Louth.
 We have a rather bad portrait of him at Lisnavagh.
 Kerry House was subsequently incorporated with two other houses - No's 33 to 35 - to become part of Buswell's family hotel.
 The Speaker's room is on show to visitors.